SB-586

 Enforcement Authority

-The State Corporation Commission (the Commission) has jurisdiction to determine if a carrier has violated the standards set forth in subsection B, including the new AI disclosure requirements, and may promulgate rules and regulations to implement the section.
+The State Corporation Commission (the Commission) has jurisdiction to determine if a carrier has violated the standards set forth in subsection B, including subdivision B 15, by failing to include requisite provisions in provider contracts or failing to implement minimum fair business standards.
+The Commission may promulgate rules and regulations to implement the section.
 The Commission does not adjudicate individual controversies.
-Providers who suffer loss from a carrier's violation may initiate a private action to recover actual damages.
-Provider complaints to the Commission for failure to pay claims require a prior 30-day conferral period with the carrier.
+Providers may initiate a private action to recover actual damages for a carrier's violation.
+The Bureau of Insurance receives disclosures and may request documents and software necessary for enforcement.

 Penalties

-A provider who suffers loss as the result of a carrier's violation is entitled to recover actual damages.
+A provider who suffers loss as a result of a carrier's violation may recover actual damages.
 If the trier of fact finds the violation resulted from gross negligence and willful conduct, damages may be increased up to three times actual damages sustained.
 Reasonable attorney fees and court costs may also be awarded.
 Each claim paid or processed in violation constitutes a separate violation.

 Who Is Covered